energywebfoundation/greenproofs-worker-guide/README.md

-# Deploying Greenproofs Worker Container on Virtual Machine
+# Deploying Greenproofs Worker Container on a Virtual Machine

-This covers creating a virtual machine Azure cloud environment to run the Greenproofs worker node.

-The worker node is containerized and can be run on a virtual machine.
+The containerized worker node and can be run on a virtual machine with Docker installed

-## Requirement
+## Minimun Requirement

 -   CPU: 2 vCPUs
 -   Memory: 4 GB